lucidrains/video-diffusion-pytorch/README.md

 - [x] consider doing a 3d version of CLIP, so one can eventually apply the lessons of DALL-E2 to video https://github.com/lucidrains/dalle2-video
 - [ ] find a good torchvideo-like library (torchvideo seems immature) for training on fireworks
 - [ ] project text into 4-8 tokens, and use them as memory key / values to condition both time and space in attention blocks
+- [ ] offer way for Trainer to curtail frames, if gif is too long

 ## Citations